gwatcha/reaper-keys/docs/configuration/actions.md

 Reaper-keys actions may also be a sequence of command id's, reaper-key action names, provided 'lib' functions, provided 'custom' functions, or any combination of them.

-Here are more examples of action definitions.
+Here is a variety of action definitions that demonstrate this functionality.

 ``` lua
 SelectOnlyCurrentTrack = custom.select.onlyCurrentTrack,